Sand Impaction in Dogs - How Does it Happen?

 Playing

 We take our dogs to the beach to allow them to run and play freely on a soft surface.
 Dogs love running and playing in the sand, and owners love providing that to their dogs.
-When you throw your dog’s toys, like a tennis ball, it will pick up sand.
+Throwing your dog’s toys, like a tennis ball, will pick up sand.
 Your dog will grab it and accidentally ingest some sand.
 If that happens for quite some time, the amount of ingested sand can be significant.

 Digging

-If you’re visiting the beach during hot summer days, your dog might look for somewhere to cool down.
+If you visit the beach during hot summer days, your dog might look for somewhere to cool down.
 The easiest way to do that is to dig into the sand.
 The lower parts weren’t exposed to direct sunlight, which means they are significantly cooler.
-When dogs dig, the sand goes into their mouths, and dogs ingest it.
+When dogs dig, the sand enters their mouths, and dogs ingest it.

 Eating sand